Christina Weiss Lurie: Film and television

 After Webber, Weiss moved to Paris.
 Interested in pursuing a career in cinema, she next headed to Los Angeles, where she worked for Aspect Ratio's Ron Molder, heading his independent film production company (which had produced I Love You to Death in 1990).
-In a pre-production meeting for that movie, Weiss met Jeffrey Lurie; she then went to work for Jeffrey Lurie's film production company of that time.
+In a pre-production meeting for that movie, Weiss met Jeffrey Lurie; she then went to work for hiss film production company.
 The same report describing this meeting refers to her as a former actress, working for that company.

 In fall of 2004, Weiss Lurie co-founded the New York-based independent film production company, Vox3 Films, with director Steven Shainberg and fellow producer Andrew Fierberg, to develop and produce "original, provocative and modestly budgeted independent film[s]", through which she has served as a variety of producer roles (executive, co-executive, etc.) on independent features.
 Her production credits with the company include America Brown (2004), Game 6 (2005), Feel (2006), and Fur: An Imaginary Portrait of Diane Arbus (2006), which starred Nicole Kidman and Robert Downey Jr. Other Vox3 Film productions under Weiss Lurie were Broken English (2007), Never Forever (2007), Adam (2009), and Rage (2009).

 Weiss Lurie also established the documentary film company, Screen Pass Pictures, in 2007, with her business partner (and then husband) Jeffrey Lurie, in conjunction with the Lurie Family Foundation.
 Under the Screen Pass Pictures banner, Weiss Lurie was executive producer for Sergio (2009), Inside Job (2010), Inocente (2012), A Place at the Table (2013), Big Men (2014), and We Are The Giant (2014), two thus far winning Academy Awards (see Awards and recognition).

 In 2011, Weiss Lurie co-launched Tango Pictures which focused on producing mainstream films; also in 2011, she partnered with Alan Barnette to develop both scripted and unscripted television shows.

 In 2017, Weiss Lurie founded a further company to succeed Vox3 and Screen Pass, the film production company Fourth & Twenty Eight Films, with the stated aim of "focus[ing] on feature film and television series production".
 To date, its production credits include Dishonesty: The Truth About Lies (2015, with CNBC Documentaries), Invisible Hands (2018, a documentary),Halle Berry's 2020 feature Bruised, and the 2020 period drama and feature, Widow Clicquot.
 In partnership with Andrew Lazar, Weiss Lurie and Fourth & Twenty Eight has also produced Rupture (2016, with Noomi Rapace), Last Looks (2021, with Mel Gibson and Charlie Hunnam), and Persuasion (2022, with Henry Golding and Dakota Johnson).